System

 Namespaced Roles

 Starting from EMQX 6.0, the Dashboard supports namespaced roles.
-This feature extends role-based access control to enable multi-tenancy, where each user can be restricted to operate only within a specific namespace.
+This feature extends role-based access control to enable multi-tenancy, in which each user can be restricted to operating only within a specific namespace.

 TIP